 Eugene Turner in action

 As bombs dropped overseas in Europe and war efforts ramped up, American skaters couldn't be dragged away from the ice.
 Some trained in sunny California rinks; others in chilly New York ones.
 Still others took to the ice in a 80 X 80 cold storage warehouse in Detroit converted into two separate ice rinks.

 Many of the skaters who competed in Boston that year later moved on to successful careers in the professional ranks.
-Twelve year old novice ladies champion Dorothy Goos of the Skating Club of New York was certainly one; she was headlining with Holiday On Ice by the time she was seventeen!
-Fresh off a win at the Pacific Coast Championships, a twenty one year old self certified judge and self taught sensation named Eugene Turner defended his U.S. senior men's title.
+Twelve year old novice women's champion Dorothy Goos of the Skating Club of New York was certainly one; she was headlining with Holiday On Ice by the time she was seventeen!
+Fresh off a win at the Pacific Coast Championships, a twenty one year old certified judge and self-taught sensation named Eugene Turner defended his U.S. senior men's title.
 The handsome young skater was the toast of Massachusetts that year.
 The Sunday Morning Star on February 2, 1941 noted that "Eugene Turner of Los Angeles, a scarlet-coated master of the spins, scored a perfect six tonight to successfully defend his men's senior title...
 The 20-year old Californian concluded a five-minute exhibition with a series of toe and change-foot spins and intricate foot weaving, that won him the unanimous decision of the judges...
 Turner, wearing a brilliant red jacket, executed a series of back bend spread eagles that brought continuous applause from the gallery."
 That splash of colour in a sea of grey certainly brightens your spirits to read, doesn't it?
 Arthur R. Vaughn Jr., a sixteen year old from Philadelphia who wore his glasses while he competed, bettered his fourth place finish from the year previous in Cleveland, Ohio to finish second ahead of Brooklyn, New York's William K. Nagle.
 Like Goos, Turner moved on to show biz as well.
 In 1942, he skated with Sonja Henie in "Iceland" and 1943, he partnered Belita in "Silver Skates".

 Donna Atwood and Eugene Turner

 Sandy MacDonald and Harold Hartshorne won the ice dance event for the third time at the 1941 U.S. Championships in a deep field comprised of fourteen teams.
 Although many male U.S. skaters were starting to enlist, I'd say fourteen senior ice dance teams during World War II was pretty good, wouldn't you?
 Lynn Copley-Graves, in her wonderful book "Figure Skating History: The Evolution Of Dance On The Ice" noted that "things were happening so fast [in the development of ice dance in America] that no one had yet passed the Gold Dance Test, so it could not be a prerequisite in the Dance event" in those days.
 Eugene Turner, who had medalled in both the men's and pairs competitions, incredibly claimed the silver in ice dance as well with partner Elizabeth Kennedy.
-In third were Edith Whetstone and Alfred L. Richards, Jr. Due to a lack of entries, the fours competition was cancelled and judges announced that the previous year's winners, Jannette Ahrens, Mary Louise Premer, Robert Uppgren and Lynn W. Wakefield Jr., would continue to hold the title for another year.
+In third were Edith Whetstone and Alfred Richards, Jr. Due to a lack of entries, the fours competition was cancelled and judges announced that the previous year's winners, Jannette Ahrens, Mary Louise Premer, Robert Uppgren and Lynn W. Wakefield Jr., would continue to hold the title for another year.